If you listen to music on YouTube, you might have come across the term “8D audio,” and you’ve probably wondered, “What is 8D?”

 Dua Lipa’s song Levitating in 8D sound.

 By panning, engineers and producers can gradually or dramatically move different sounds on different tracks from the right to left audio channels and back.
-Using EQ and then effects like reverb, delay, and others can highlight certain frequencies and then augment them to make the panning experience even more dynamic.
-These techniques can also be applied to recording for quadraphonic sound, which uses 4 channels of audio to create surround sound.

 One thing we should note is that you don’t need special headphones to enjoy 8D.
 That’s right, no 8D headphones.
 Your over-the-ear headphones will work just fine.